SHAKAR-AFZAL/Car-Sales-Analysis-Excel-Project/README.md

 # 🚗 Car Data Analysis Dashboard – Excel Project

-_Analyzing automobile data to identify patterns in vehicle specifications and market trends to support data-driven business decisions using Microsoft Excel._
+_Analyzing automobile data to identify patterns in vehicle specifications and market trends to support the data-driven business decisions using Microsoft Excel._

 ---